jdee/ios-knob-control/README.md

 - Linear return mode: Like a circular generalization of the UIPickerView control.
   Only certain discrete positions are allowed.
-The knob rotates to follow the user's gesture, but on release returns to an allowed position with one of several available animations.
+The knob rotates to follow the user's gesture, but on release returns to an allowed position.
   The time scale for the return animation may be configured as a property of the control.
 - Wheel of Fortune mode: Like linear return, except for the animation after the user releases the knob.
 Only a narrow strip between each pair of segments is excluded, like the pegs on the rim of a carnival wheel.
 If the knob was released in one of those